Warhammer Age of Sigmar: Gameplay

-To play any of the game modes, two or more players assemble armies beforehand.
-The battlefield and its terrain is set up on an appropriate surface, and dice are rolled to determine turn order.
-The players play in turns, with a round consisting of one turn per player.
-Combat is resolved through a series of dice rolls: a hit roll and wound roll from the attacker, and a save roll from the defender.
-If both the hit and wound rolls pass and the save roll fails, then damage is allocated.
-Mortal Wounds do not require dice rolls and are allocated directly.

-The first part of a player's turn, the Hero Phase, is when spells are cast and command abilities are activated.
-Wizard units can usually cast one of three spells: the offensive Arcane Bolt, the defensive Mystic Shield, and a third spell unique to that unit.
-Command abilities, on the other hand, require a Hero on the battlefield with that ability, and use Command Points for activation.
-The second phase is the Movement Phase, in which units are moved across the battlefield; the player may choose to make them run, which makes them incapable of shooting or charging in the following phases.
-The Shooting Phase resolves all the missile attacks possible for the current player, then the Charge Phase gets melee units within range of attacking.
-The Combat Phase starts with units piling in, then attacking with all their melee weapons.
-The player whose turn it is attacks first, then the defending player fights with another unit; the players continue taking turns until all units capable of attacking have done so.
-The final Battleshock Phase tests the morale of depleted units; failed Battleshock rolls cause further models to flee a unit.

 Factions

-Each faction in Age of Sigmar is apart of one of four super-factions, called Grand Alliances.
+Each faction in Age of Sigmar is a part of one of four super-factions, called Grand Alliances.
 In the lore, factions within a Grand Alliance are generally united by common goals and aims.
 Conflict still occurs within Grand Alliances, however, as each faction will often have its own agenda that clashes with the agenda of other factions.

 In early periods of Age of Sigmar - specifically First Edition - armies could be built from multiple factions within the same Alliance (e.g. Stormcast Eternals, Seraphon, and Sylvaneth), with an allegiance corresponding to that particular Grand Alliance but not to any of the individual factions.
 In more recent editions, armies are built mostly from individual factions (e.g. a Stormcast Eternals army) with an option to include a limited number of allies from related factions within the alliance (e.g. a Stormcast Eternals army with 200 points of Seraphon allies).
 An army consisting of Factions usually synergise best with their own units, and faction-specific armies receive bonuses and additional rules that are not available to mixed Grand Alliance armies.